Dark Chocolate Orange Tart – A buttery, flaky chocolate orange-infused crust filled with a luxuriously creamy chocolate orange pudding!

-On a lightly floured surface, roll out the pastry to line an un-greased 23cm/9-inch fluted tart tin with a loose base.
+On a lightly floured surface, roll out the dough to line an un-greased 23cm/9-inch fluted tart tin with a loose base.
 Press lightly into the tin, making sure not to stretch the dough.
-Roll the pin over the top of the tin to cut off the excess pastry.
+Roll the pin over the top of the tin to cut off the excess dough.
 Prick the base all over with a fork.
-Chill for a further 1 hour.
+Place in the freezer for 30 minutes.

 Preheat the oven to 180C/350F/Gas 4.

 Line the chilled pastry crust loosely with foil or parchment paper, and fill with baking beans.
-Bake for 15 minutes, then remove the beans and foil and bake for a further 5 minutes.
-Brush the inside with beaten egg, and place back into the oven for 1 last minute.
+Bake for 15 minutes, then remove the beans and foil and bake for a further 4 minutes.
+Brush the base and sides of the crust with beaten egg, and place back into the oven for 1 last minute.
 Leave to cool on a wire rack.

 For the Filling

 In a microwaveable bowl, melt the chocolate in 20 second intervals, stirring after each one.
 Leave to cool for 5 minutes.
 In a separate bowl, mix together the cream, sugar, eggs and orange juice until combined.
 Gradually stir in the chocolate, then pour the mixture into the pie crust.
 Bake for 25 - 30 minutes, or until the top is set and the centre is no longer wobbly.

 Did you make this recipe?
 Take a photo and share it on Instagram with the hashtag #marshasbakingaddiction, or tag me at @marshasbakeblog.
 I would love to see!